fergonco/MusicJargon/readme.md

 MusicJargon works by splitting the concept of rhythm and the concept of pitch.
 In a music staff, each note has a pitch, a strength and a duration which is defined by one or more complex symbols in a pentagram.
 In MusicJargon there is no pentagram, just a text file with ascii (well, not only) characters.
 In order to specify "play a C# on the 7th octave very loud and lasting a quarter note" it is necessary to specify things in several places.

+## Comments

+At any point it is possible to start a line with a single quote in order to make a comment that is not processed by MusicJargon.

 ## Time signatures

 Time signature expressions follow this notation: